 Unauthorized access and malicious code are currently among the most prevalent forms of cyber security in the workplace.
 This includes phishing campaigns in which an outsider mimics a company e-mail address or uses social engineering to assume the identity of the CEO, a company attorney, or trusted vendor.
 Business e-mail compromise of this nature often targets businesses that regularly perform wire transfers with foreign suppliers and/or businesses in an attempt to steal funds.

 Managing risk and bolstering security against this type of fraud is increasingly complicated as cyber-attacks grow in sophistication and frequency.
 Securing IT systems involving vital business functions including human resources, supply chain, and research is more important than ever.

-And while many organizations have dedicated professionals focused on preventing attacks from the outside, internal weaknesses such as mistakes by employees rank higher than phishing attacks, third-party access, and lost devices according to the Association of Corporate Counsel.
+And while many organizations have dedicated professionals focused on preventing attacks from the outside, internal weaknesses such as mistakes by employees can be just as important to prevent as phishing attacks, third-party access, and lost devices.

 A strong perimeter defense matters as much as properly vetting employees and contractors, and establishing carefully managed access to the information specific to roles within the organization.

 The best defense involves responding to threats holistically through education, preparation, and risk transfer.

 It helps to create a culture where your employees feel free to challenge the need for information, should they receive an email requesting a funds transfer.
 You want to encourage an ever-critical eye and vigilance in taking that extra step to verify before an irreversible transaction is made.

 Moreover, cybersecurity in the workplace should be viewed in conjunction with an overall business continuity strategy, and your financial institution should be integrally involved in helping your business operate and perform successfully.